spacetelescope/jwst_footprints/CONTRIBUTING.md

 New contributions and contributors are very welcome!

-If you would like to report a bug, give feedback, suggest changes, or have a feature request, please open an issue in the Issues page of the repository or submit a ticket in the [JWST Help Desk](https://jwsthelp.stsci.edu).
+If you would like to report a bug, give feedback, suggest changes, or have a feature request, please open an issue in the Issues tab of the repository or submit a ticket in the [JWST Help Desk](https://jwsthelp.stsci.edu).

 If there is a fix, feature, or improvement you would like to work on, please do the following:
 1. Create a personal fork of this repository on GitHub